Learning an Ensemble Token from Task-driven Priors in Facial Analysis: Introduction

-As noted, the capacity of single and multi task learning in conventional methodologies has stepped up the visual interpretability.
-However, there remains paucity of research that preserves the unified feature representation or encoder's priors on single task learning during the training process.
-Although task-oriented fine-tuning can be achieved through ensemble learning~\cite{Ganaie_2022, 9893798, MOHAMMED2023757}, there is still a challenge in that the computational cost escalates proportionally to both the number of tasks and the encoder model's capacity.
-In this research, we introduce a methodology for learning ensemble tokens by leveraging the attention mechanisms based on the task priors of pre-trained models in facial analysis tasks.
-The principal contributions of this study are shown in \cref{fig:main-figure} and as follows:
+As noted, the capacity of single and multi-task learning in conventional methodologies has stepped up the visual interpretability.
+However, there remains a paucity of research that preserves the unified feature representation or encoder's priors on single task learning during the training phase.
+Although task-oriented fine-tuning can be achieved through ensemble learning~\citep{Ganaie_2022, 9893798, MOHAMMED2023757}, there is still a challenge in that the computational cost escalates proportionally to both the number of tasks and the encoder model's capacity.
+In this research, we introduce a methodology for learning knowledge tokens by leveraging the attention mechanisms based on the task priors of pre-trained models in facial analysis tasks.
+The principal contributions of this study are shown in Fig.~\ref{fig:main-figure} and as follows:

-\begin{itemize} \item We proposes ET-Fuser, a ensemble token fuser for robust prior unification learning based on self-attention mechanism, which shares the mutual information along the prior tasks. \item The ensemble token within the ET-Fuser denotes a highly efficient method and requires negligible computational cost.
-Furthermore, the ET-Fuser's flexible architecture allows for straightforward adaptation and integration across domains and tasks \item We present a efficient task-specific adaptation without training from scratch, thereby remaining unaffected by constraints related to data limitations availability and hardware cost. \end{itemize}
+\begin{itemize} \item We propose KT-Adapter, a module for adapting and learning query priors based on self-attention mechanism, sharing the mutual information across the prior tasks. \item The knowledge token within the KT-Adapter denotes a highly efficient method and requires negligible computational cost.
+Furthermore, the KT-Adapter's flexible architecture allows for straightforward adaptation and integration across domains and tasks \item We present an efficient task-specific adaptation without training from scratch, unaffected by data limitations and hardware cost. \end{itemize}